Supervisors & Proposed Research Topics

 Zoltán Gábor Szűcs: Political obligation, legitimacy, and authority

 Description: The moral justifiability of a duty of obeying the laws and of the existence of a legitimate authority having the right to issue binding commands have often been called the foundational questions of normative political theory.
 Many other problems seem to emanate from these questions (including the issues of distributive and criminal justice, freedom, rights, democracy).
-The research will look into newer proposals and ask whether it is possible to move forward by introducing new theoretical perspectives (like political realism) into the debate or to adress certain problems traditionally not covered by theories of political obligation.
+The research will look into newer proposals and ask whether it is possible to move forward by introducing new theoretical perspectives (like political realism) into the debate or to address certain problems traditionally not covered by theories of political obligation.

 Number of positions: 2